 Shooting reef tanks is hard.
-Here is everything you want to know about how Tidal Gardens shoots photos and video can be seen here in this reef aquarium FAQ!
+This article is everything you want to know about how Tidal Gardens shoots photos and video!

 What camera do we use to shoot the corals?

-For video, we shoot with a Canon C100 which is an entry-level cinema camera.
+For video, we shoot with Canon cinema cameras.
+We started with a Canon C100 and later upgraded to a Canon C200 which allowed for high frame rate 4k capture.
+A Canon C100 which is an entry-level cinema camera.
 A cinema camera is very nice because ergonomically it is a joy to work with.
 Below you can see a video overview of the C100: